Fears new north-east town parking charges may harm businesses - Evening Express

 Aberdeenshire Council agreed last month to start charging motorists for short-stay parking in towns across the region.

-It is free to park for the first half an hour in council sites but the new rules mean drivers will need to pay to leave vehicles on the street or in council-run facilities while they shop.
+It is free to park for the first half an hour in council sites but the new rules mean drivers will need to pay to leave vehicles in council-run car parks while they shop.

 It will now cost 50p to park for up to an hour, £1 for one to two hours, £3 for two to five hours and £5 for more than five hours.